Come hunting with us!

 How can I tell who the Joint Masters are?

 The Joint Masters of The Wilton wear red coats but sometimes a non-master will act as Field Master if necessary.
+The Lady Masters wear navy coats with gold buttons

 The Masters will have done a lot of work setting up the day and liaising with landowners and will know where riders are allowed on that particular day and the general direction of the draw.
 You must stay with, but behind, the Field Master (or non-jumping group) at all times.